 Is This Normal Behavior In Dogs?

-If your pup is suddenly quivering, you may be wondering, “Is this normal?”
-While some dogs shiver each day, this can be an abnormal behavior for some furry friends.
+If your pup is suddenly quivering, you may wonder, “Is this normal?”
+While some dogs shiver daily, this can be abnormal for some furry friends.
 The cause of shaking in our canine companions can range from something benign to a serious medical concern.
 So how do you know?

 Knowing your dog’s normal habits and behaviors can help you determine your next action and whether or not this warrants an immediate trip to the vet.